rtk-rs/gnss-rtk/README.md

 Application Programming Interface (API)
 =======================================

+GNSS-RTK is limited to ground based (=low altitude, within atmosphere) navigation on planet Earth.
+Although it would be possible to make GNSS-RTK more abstract and compatible with other Planets, it is not planned to this day.
+You can reach out to us and join forces, if you want to see this happen !

 This API demands you provide the minimum required to obtain valid PVT solutions.
 One key element is that we are physics driven and are not tied to a specific data format (CSV, RINEX..).
 You may deploy this solver with your own data source.

 Because Navigation is a complex task, providing an abstract interface for the end user is not easy.
-Therefore, we rely on somewhat "advanced" interfacing, mainly:
+Therefore, we rely on somewhat "advanced" interfacing: function pointers.

-* When building the solver, it obtains mutable access to the orbit provider.
-We wrapp it in a `Rc` (Reference Counter) so it can still live own in this current thread, to be updated, as required by real time applications.
-For post-processing applications, you are fine at this point, because you deploy the solver once your data set is ready.

-* The bias (environmental perturbations) provider is much simpler.
-* One final external interface to provide your own epoch conversion method, that the solver may use.

-When solving in RTK (differential navigation), you must propose one reference station that implements the `RTKBase` trait, at each solving attempt.
-This means we naturally adapt to changes over your RTK network.

-This API is physics driven and does not depend on the input data source.
-You should be able to deploy this solver from any valid data source you have at your disposal.

-GNSS-RTK is limited to ground based (=low altitude, within atmosphere) navigation on planet Earth.
-Although it would be possible to make GNSS-RTK more abstract and compatible with other Planets, it is not planned to this day.
-You can reach out to us and join forces, if you want to see this happen !
+* When building the solver, we obtain a immutable access to the orbit provider, wrapped in a `Rc<>`.
+This means your orbit provider can live in the same thread as the solver, and may have internal mutability (checkout this ""concept"") to do its own task to answer our requirements.

+* Other function pointers are easier to deal with, and should not cause any issues, even in multi-threading context:
+  - environmental perturbations
+  - time correction equation

+Selection between absolute or differential navigation is done at deployment time, by selecting either the `PPP` solver or the `RTK` solver.
+Although, impossible in the current version, we may offer a more flexible solver that can switch between both, with RTK preference and possible PPP fallback, but that is not obvious this is actually needed in the real world.

+Our RTK solver is currently limited to 1 REF, but that will change in the future.
+So you will have to select which one we will use yourself, if you have access to a whole network.

+This library is no longer shipped with examples.
+Instead, look applications that exist within this framework, which are kept up to date with the latest version of this core and illustrate both cases:

+- [RT-Navi](https://github.com/rtk-rs/rt-navi) is a real-time application which therefore, requires multi-threading ("easier").
+- [GNSS-Qc](https://github.com/rtk-rs/gnss-qc) is dedicated to post processing workflows (more complex).

 Logs
 ====